-Roseburg Swift Watch – Every Friday Evening in September!
+Roseburg Swift Watch – Friday Evenings During the Fall Southward Migration!

 Location: Fir Grove section of Stewart Park behind the Umpqua Valley Arts Center off of Harvard Avenue

 Vaux’s Swifts (pronounced “vawks”) nest only in Western North America, migrating to Central and South America for the winter.
 Each year, thousands of Swifts gather in the chimney adjacent The Clay Place in the Fir Grove section of Stewart Park off of Harvard Avenue behind the Umpqua Valley Arts Center during their spring migration.
 At sunset during migration, Swifts gather in the dozens, sometimes hundreds or thousands, to communally roost.
 Typically, these roost sites are, as here, old industrial chimneys.
 While numbers vary from year to year, the display can be spectacular.

 Umpqua Valley Audubon Society members will be available Friday evenings to serve as interpretive naturalists, with information and brochures about Vaux’s Swifts as well as more general information about birding and our natural world.
 Each Friday evening local artists will be leading free art activities for kids ages 5 and up; participants must be supervised by an adult.
 In addition, weather permitting, the “Swifts Sisters and Friends” will be playing music such as: Old Time Fiddle, Blue Grass, and Americana music, so come out and join in the fun.